khulnasoft-lab/design.khulnasoft.com/contents/components/popover.md

 ## Sizing

-Popovers can be any width but are recommended to have the standard width of `280px`.
+Popovers have a default width of `280px`, but they can be adapted to have different sizes, depending on the content being wrapped.

+Be mindful of the popover content that could overflow the viewport, and avoid popovers that flex 100% of the container width.

 ## Demo